Undergone with Tooth Extraction in Premier Dentistry? Recovering from wisdom teeth surgery doesn’t have to be stressful—or painful.

 Stay hydrated with gentle, caffeine-free teas—the herbal blends help soothe tissues and keep your mouth feeling fresh.

 If you experience tightness around your sutures, a mild salty rinse (warm water + half teaspoon salt) can help ease tension.
-Still unsure?
-Give us a quick call at (503) 694-4722—our Gresham team is always happy to check in on your healing progress.

 This content is for informational purposes only and should not replace individualized dental care.
 Always follow your post-operative instructions and check with your Premier Dentistry provider before resuming full activity or changing your diet.